The FUNBREW project won the photo competition and created a web-based video of their project together with the company Hague.

 The Joint Call of the ERA-NETs SUSFOOD2 & CORE Organic Cofund closed on 4 November 2019 and received a number of 60 pre-proposals!

-The submitted pre-proposals include collaboration of more than 300 researchers and have focused on the following call topics:
+The submitted pre-proposals include a collaboration of more than 300 researchers and have focused on the following call topics:

 Topic 1: Resource-efficient, circular and zero-waste food systems (41 pre-proposals)